-Tree regeneration replanting
+Tree replanting

-- New upper canopy trees be planted and significant trees that are unable to be retained be replaced to ensure that the treed canopy of the City is maintained in the long term. - New trees have sufficient space and separation from buildings and impervious surfaces areas to successfully obtain their optimum height, and avoid any damage to property in the future and to minimise competition from other tree canopies. - New trees be situated in an open area that is free of buildings and impervious surfaces, and of other tree canopies, to minimise competition and facilitate normal growth. - The species of new trees be considered, to determine if they are appropriate for the location, soil type and neighbourhood character. - Juvenile trees be used for replanting, as opposed to advanced species, as they are better able to adapt to their surroundings and develop a strong, healthy root system.
+- New upper canopy trees be planted and significant trees that are unable to be retained be replaced to ensure that the treed canopy of the City is maintained in the long term. - New trees have sufficient space and separation from buildings and impervious areas to successfully obtain their optimum height, avoid any damage to property in the future and to minimise competition from other tree canopies. - The species of new trees be considered, to determine if they are appropriate for the location, soil type and neighbourhood character. - Juvenile trees be used for replanting, as opposed to advanced species, as they are better able to adapt to their surroundings and develop a strong, healthy root system.